tytydraco/yessleep/out/Desert_War__Final.md

 “Dave,” José cried.
 “Help me, please.
 Press B, please, please...”

-I looked around, tried to find some plug I could yank out, some way to end Frank’s sadistic game, but there was nothing.
+I looked around, tried to find some plug I could yank out, some way to end Frank’s sick game, but there was nothing.
 The alarm got louder and louder.

 “Five,” Frank’s voice yelled.